Low Carbon Transport

 • Delivering community and economic benefits: providing safer, more accessible, and pedestrian-friendly spaces will help to foster a stronger sense of community and support local businesses and tourism by -increasing dwelling time.

-The draft Strategy focuses on the following key areas:
+The Strategy focuses on the following key areas:

 Wider strategy – aimed at reducing congestion and promoting eco-friendly transport options, the proposals include providing park and ride services outside of the town or attraction to encourage visitors and commuters to continue their journey by bus, rail, or other modes of active travel such as walking or cycling.
 With St Erth park and ride now at full capacity, this includes developing additional park and ride facilities at Halsetown and Splattenridden, improving navigation and signage at the Lelant Road junction to reroute traffic, enhancing parking signs and signals to direct drivers to car parks and public transport options and improving rail, bus, cycle and walling networks and gateways.